This article helps you:

 Otherwise, select the event property you’d like to use as a differentiator from the Select Property drop-down.
 Then click Next.

 This transformation allows you to merge properties, either for events or for users.
-This is helpful if you have two properties that track the same information but were named with different syntax.
+This is helpful if you have two properties that track the same information but use different naming syntax.

 Event properties can only be merged with other event properties, and user properties can only be merged with other user properties.